ericrasmussen/chromaticleaves/posts/postmonkey_python_mailchimp_api.markdown

 #### Detour: choosing an API wrapper

-At the time I wrote PostMonkey, were a handful of python wrappers for MailChimp's API.
+At the time I wrote PostMonkey, there were a handful of python wrappers for MailChimp's API.
 They were all written for different use cases and serve their purpose, but there were a few red flags for my use case/expectations: